-International Students: If you have comparable coverage from a domestic insurance company with claims paid in the United States, you are eligible to waive the mandatory Student Health and Sickness Insurance program, and have the insurance charge removed from your student account.
-Non U.S. Based Insurance companies or coverage provided in countries with socialized medicine, including Canada is NOT considered comparable coverage, and you are required to enroll in the Sarah Lawrence College Student Insurance Plan.
+International Students: If you have comparable coverage from a domestic health insurance company with claims paid in the United States, you are eligible to waive the mandatory Student Health Insurance Plan, and have the health insurance charge removed from your student account.
+Non U.S. Based Insurance companies or coverage provided in countries with socialized medicine, including Canada is NOT considered comparable coverage, and you are required to enroll in the Sarah Lawrence College Student Health Insurance Plan.

 To assist you in making an informed decision regarding your student’s health insurance needs, here are some general questions to ask your current health plan to ensure that it provides adequate coverage:

-While the majority of students' health issues can be met by Health Services, there are times when outside specialists or additional consultation is warranted.
-At such times, the Student Accident and Sickness Plan sponsored by Sarah Lawrence College, provides coverage worldwide and allows students to seek care from any licensed provider, once the referral from Sarah Lawrence Health Services is made.
+While the majority of students' health issues can be met by The Health & Wellness Center, there are times when outside specialists or additional consultation is warranted.
+At such times, the Student Health Insurance Plan sponsored by Sarah Lawrence College, provides coverage worldwide and allows students to seek care from any licensed provider, once the referral from Sarah Lawrence Health & Wellness Center is made.
 Students also have access to a nationwide Preferred Provider Network, as well as a national network of member pharmacies.

 When students use a preferred provider, their out-of-pocket expenses can be limited as students’ coinsurance expenses are based on negotiated Preferred Provider fees.
 The Plan provides coverage for expenses relating to injury or sickness including diagnostic testing, lab and x-ray services, doctor visits, and prescription drugs.

-Students who determine that they have existing comparable coverage will need to complete and submit the online Waiver Form by August 10, 2013 for the Fall Term.
-It is your responsibility to carefully compare your current insurance plan with that offered by SLC to ensure that the coverage is truly comparable.
-By completing the online waiver form, you are attesting to the fact that you are familiar with both plans and will be responsible for providing for your student’s medical and/or mental health needs should your own insurance prove insufficient.
-If you do not have comparable health insurance, or do not complete the online Waiver Form by August 10, 2013, you will be required to purchase the Student Accident and Sickness plan, and will automatically be enrolled.
+New incoming students for the Spring 2016 Term who determine that they have existing comparable coverage will need to complete and submit the online Waiver Form by January 15, 2016.
+It is your responsibility to carefully compare your current health insurance plan with that offered by SLC to ensure that the coverage is truly comparable.
+By completing the online waiver form, you are attesting to the fact that you are familiar with both plans and will be responsible for providing for your student’s medical and/or mental health needs should your own health insurance prove insufficient.
+If you do not have comparable health insurance, or do not complete the online Waiver Form by January 15, 2016, you will be required to purchase the Student Health Insurance Plan, and will automatically be enrolled.

 We encourage you to read the information provided and take the time to make an informed decision regarding your health coverage.
-If you have questions regarding the Student Accident and Sickness Plan, please contact University Health Plans, Inc. at 1-800-437-6448.
+If you have questions regarding the Student Health Insurance Plan, please contact University Health Plans, Inc. at 1-800-437-6448.